 A classic case of the law of unintended consequences?

 My jaw dropped when I read the following article concerning the use of VSATs in the December 13th 2019 issue of Penguin News:

 “Slightly worried” seems to be a bit of an understatement in the circumstances.

 Does it state that an extremely high price for a VSAT product was set in law to discourage the use of VSATs under the regime of an exclusive telecommunications licence?
 Well, yes and this why.

-The first public reference to VSAT being not-allowed was in EXCO’s 2015 paper 37/15, Strategic Telecommunications Review, Part A Landscape Report, which presented the results of a report by Cartesian undertaken in 2015 which stated in the unredacted parts:
+The first public reference to VSAT being not-allowed was in EXCO’s 2015 paper 37/15, Strategic Telecommunications Review – Part A Landscape report – section 2.2.4, which presented the results of a report by Cartesian undertaken in 2015 which stated in the unredacted parts: